Our Day Will Come (film)

 Our Day Will Come (Notre jour viendra) is a French 2010 drama film co-written and directed by Romain Gavras.
 It stars Vincent Cassel, who is also one of the producers.

 Plot

-Rémy (Barthélémy) is a red-headed teenage outcast living in north-western France.
-He meets the troubled psychiatrist Patrick (Cassel) and together they set off on a voyage with no predetermined destination in their newly acquired red Porsche.
+Rémy is a red-headed teenage outcast living in north-western France.
+He meets a troubled psychiatrist, Patrick and together they set off on a voyage with no predetermined destination in their newly acquired red Porsche.
 They decide to go to Ireland on the assumption that redheads are well treated there.